Offer!Refer, Relax and get £50

 Some lenders have a maximum age limit, whereas others do not.
 This can depend on the length of the mortgage term or your age at the point of applying.

-The critical criteria is affordability, so provided you can make the repayments, then the Revolution team can help you find the right remortgage at any age.
+The critical criteria is affordability, so provided you can make the repayments, then the mortgage brokers team can help you find the right remortgage at any age.